SkipTheDragon/CV/README.md

 # Requirements

-Any PHP server with pdo_sqlite addon
+Any PHP server with pdo_sqlite addon and
 Composer to install dependencies